prisma/prisma-examples/typescript/graphql-typegraphql/README.md

 Evolving the application typically requires four subsequent steps:

 1. Migrating the database schema using SQL
-1. Updating your Prisma schema by introspecting the database with `prisma introspect`
+1. Updating your Prisma schema by introspecting the database with `prisma2 introspect`
-1. Generating Prisma Client to match the new database schema with `prisma generate`
+1. Generating Prisma Client to match the new database schema with `prisma2 generate`
 1. Using the updated Prisma Client in your application code

 For the following example scenario, assume you want to add a "profile" feature to the app where users can create a profile and write a short bio about themselves.